ImGRUI/voxy-extra/README.md

 # Features

 Current list of implemented features:
- - **Nether Fog Fix**: Disables nether fog with environmental fog enabled;
+ - **Nether Fog Settings**: Adds configurable Nether fog options;
  - **Copying LoDs with Flashback replays**: Allows to show proper LoD state in old replays, also enabling ingesting (eats your disk yummy);
- - **Server Blacklist**: Allows disabling Voxy on specific servers;
+ - **Linked Servers**: Allows using a single LoD storage for multiple server addresses;
- - **LoD Mirror**: Allows setting one LoD storage for multiple IP addresses.
+ - **Server Blacklist**: Allows disabling Voxy on specific servers.

 You can turn on and off each feature in Sodium menu.
-To add lists (e.g. with IPs), you can open config file in Mod Menu.
+To add lists (e.g. with server addresses), you can open config file in Mod Menu.

 # Suggestions